Coral potato and glass fish. Sekotong Bay, Lombok, Indonesia, July 2015.

 Glass fish wreath around a coral spud (Sekotong Bay, Lombok, Indonesia, July 2015.)

-The shadow of'a diver is silhouetted behind a delicate fan of yellow coral.
+The shadow of a diver cuts behind a delicate fan of yellow coral.
 Sekotong Bay, Lombok, Indonesia, July 2015.

 The shadow of a diver looms behind a delicate fan of yellow coral.
 Sekotong Bay, Lombok, Indonesia, July 2015.